Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 Now that you have a template to start from, fire up your favorite code editor and open the project's directory.

-The following piece of code will connect you to a Redis database and allow you to store and retrieve items to the shopping cart based on a session id.
+The following piece of code will connect you to a Redis database and allow you to store and retrieve items to the shopping cart based on a session ID.
 This approach will be useful to accommodate more than 1 user on your web app.

 Create a new file called `shoppingCartService.ts` in the `server` directory and paste the following code snippet to it.